-Emissions trajectories to net zero and an estimate of Residual Emissions should be regularly updated and maintained.
-The trajectory that will be appropriate will depend on the sector[s], level of ambition and available investment for the relevant entities, and is likely to be the result of advice from a Climate Professional as part of a Carbon Footprint assessment.
+The appropriate trajectory will depend on the sector[s], level of climate ambition and available investment for the relevant entities.
+It is likely to result from the advice of a Climate Professional as part of a Carbon Footprint assessment.

-National climate laws, local planning authorities, construction contracts, contract manufacturing clauses, corporate climate policies, supply chain agreements, employment contracts.
+Any contract that sets a net zero target including construction contracts, contract manufacturing clauses, corporate climate policies, supply chain agreements and employment contracts.

 - Sustainable and Circular Economy Principles in Leasing Arrangements for Repairs and Alterations

 - Net Zero Sponsor Activation Clause

 - Insurance: Disclosure and Mitigation of Pending Climate Change Litigation

 - Carbon Contract Clauses for Environmental Performance, and Associated Incentives and Remedies